MidhunReddyS/nxtwave-backend/README.md

 # NxtWave Backend Application

-This repository contains the backend for my application, built with Node.js and Express.
+This repository contains the backend for NxtWave Backend, built with Node.js and Express.
 It provides APIs to support the frontend and is deployed on Render. link https://nxtwave-backend-29ei.onrender.com

 ## Table of Contents